Table of Contents[Hide][Show]

 With over 3,300 miles of shoreline, Texas has plenty of beaches to choose from for a great Texas road trip.
 First check out South Padre Island, known for its beaches and fun family activities.
+It’s one of our favorite places to get your feet wet in Texas.
 That said, we highly recommend you avoid March.
 Unless you’re a party-loving spring breaker, of course.
 Other months of the year are quieter.
 Interesting wildlife abounds.

 Does your family enjoy sea-life related educational opportunities?
 Your first stop might be the South Padre Island Dolphin Research and Sealife Nature Center and Sea Turtle Inc. There is even a five-story watchtower to catch a glimpse of the hundreds of birds and other creatures who call this barrier island home.

 Several terrific parks dot the island for playtime, and Island Adventure Park offers horseback riding, zip lines and a petting barn for your little (and big) animal lovers.
 The Island Fun Park features mini golf and go-karts for sports fans.

 SheBuysTravel Tip: If you’re driving in from one of the nearby Texas towns and want to park at the beach, you might want to get there early (before 10 a.m.) and snag a spot along Gulf Blvd.
 Going south on Interstate 69 out of southwest Houston, the road becomes highway 59 and turns into 77 in Victoria.
 After you turn onto Interstate 37S and connect to 69E near Corpus Christi, there are a number of restaurant stops for fast food and more.